Cannon Hill, Queensland: History

 Cannon Hill Presbyterian Church opened in 1930 with the financial assistance of William Robert Black.
 It was a timber building designed by Brisbane architect George Trotter.
 The stump-capping ceremony was held on 22 March 1930 and the church was officially opened on 17 May 1930.
 The church property was sold in 2002 for $220,000 and has been converted into a private home.

 In 1931, Brisbane's sale yards for livestock were relocated from Newmarket to Cannon Hill adjacent to the abattoir.
 The sale yards at Cannon Hill were described as "a paradise as compared to the old yards at Newmarket" and "possibly the best in the Southern Hemisphere".
 Specifically the yards had been specially constructed to prevent the bruising of cattle and the meat could be produced more hygienically for both local consumption and export.

 Blessed Oliver Plunkett School opened in January 1947 with an initial enrolment of 90 students.
 It was operated by the Presentation Sisters, a Roman Catholic order of nuns.
 When Oliver Plunkett was canonised on 12 October 1975 by Pope Paul VI, the school was renamed Saint Oliver Plunkett School.
 In December 1986 the involvement of the Presentation Sisters in the school ceased and a lay principal was appointed.

 St Boniface's Anglican Church Room was opened circa 1952.
 It closed circa 1964.

-Cannon Hill K-Mart Plaza opened in 1973.
+Cannon Hill Kmart Plaza opened in 1973.
+Kmart is still situated in the original building.
+The eastern wing housing Woolworths supermarket is a newer addition.
+The shopping mart behind the Cannon Hill Shopping Centre, including anchor tenants Aldi and Bunnings, was previously the site of a drive-in cinema.

 In 1994, a Cannon Hill paddock became one of the first places where Hendra virus was transmitted between bats and horses.
-The infected mare was taken to a training complex, starting an outbreak that eventually killed horse trainer Vic Rail.
+The infected mare was taken to a training complex, starting an outbreak that eventually killed horse trainer Vic Rail (horse trainer).
 The paddock has since been turned into housing and parkland in Murarrie.